y-arjun-y/arjunyadav/blog-posts/linear-algebra-in-10-minutes.md

 ![Eigenvector](/eigenvector.png)

+<small>Note: This post was last edited on Sep 01, 2022.</small>

-I recently finished [a linear algebra course](https://www.coursera.org/learn/linear-algebra-machine-learning/), which was targeted towards people wanting to learn the maths behind machine learning.
-Here's a summary of what I've learnt.
+I recently finished [a linear algebra course](https://www.coursera.org/learn/linear-algebra-machine-learning/), which was targeted toward people wanting to learn the maths behind machine learning.
+Here's a summary of what I've learned.

 ## What is Linear Algebra?